zihangdai/xlnet/README.md

 The modifications are:
 - Use FP-16
-- Reduce batch_size of 4
+- Reduce batch_size to 4
 - Reduce seq_len to 340.
 - Train half of the network, ie, layers 12, 13..., 23.
 Freeze the others (1, 2, ...
 11)
 - Replace the FC layers (1024 -> 1) to a deeper FC layer (512 -> 256 -> 1) for start_logits, end_logits and CLS.